Book 16

 A) Answer these questions:

-4. What did he do during his lecture?
+3. What kind of story did the writer tell during his lecture?

-8. What did the writer ask the interpreter after his lecture?
+7. What did the writer ask the interpreter after the lecture?

 B) Which words in the story mean the opposite of: